Ramana Sri IAS

 Students should revise their work regularly so that important concepts are not forgotten.
 A proper schedule should be created with all important topics, formulas, theorems and weak areas clearly listed.

-It is also useful to practise multiple-choice and short-format questions where required, because they help improve speed and accuracy.
-But for Mains, the main focus should remain on full-length answer writing.
+It is also useful to practise short answer steps, standard examples, theorem applications and previous year questions, because they help improve speed and accuracy.
+For Mains, the main focus should remain on full-length answer writing, proper method and clear final presentation.

 • Create a revision timetable for the complete syllabus